Feedback on this page

 About 13 years ago in Park Royal in North West London a number of adjoining factories and other businesses suffered a series of night time break-ins over a period of 6 months.
 The burglars would park nearby and walk along a rear private service road to the brightly illuminated backs of the factories where they would force their way in.
 Even though the alarms went off they knew they would get at least 5 minutes for a bit of thieving and a quick getaway.
 The service road was not overlooked, there was no passing traffic and so the only beneficiary of the light was the thieves.
 Although the ultimate solution was to close and gate the private access road at night and to install low light CCTV cameras, for the next 4 months before that work was carried out the factory owners were advised by the police to turn off the rear security lights.
 No burglary occurred after the lights were turned off.
 The burglars probably couldn’t see what they were doing!

-Clearly there are lots of benefits to be had from outside lights, but from a security viewpoint it is probably limited to enhancing our feelings of safety, helping us investigate an incident outside the house, dealing with callers at the door and lighting up places that are in full view of the street and our neighbours in the hope that the illuminated criminal will be deterred.
+Clearly there are lots of benefits to be had from outside lights, but from a security viewpoint it is probably limited to enhancing our feelings of safety, helping us investigate an incident outside the house, dealing with callers at the door and lighting up places that are in full view of the street and our neighbours (if we have some) in the hope that the illuminated criminal will be deterred.
 Therefore it is important that we do install lights in the right places that are controlled in the right way.
 The following paragraphs look at what we should be lighting and the types of light fittings and lamps we should be using.

 To read on click the headings in the left-hand navigation column